Kepler–Poinsot polyhedron: Euler characteristic

+and by this calculation, the density of the great icosahedron and the great stellated dodecahedron are 7, whereas the great dodecahedron and the small stellated dodecahedron are 3.

 Duality and Petrie polygons

 The Kepler–Poinsot polyhedra exist in dual pairs.
-Duals have the same Petrie polygon, or more precisely, Petrie polygons with the same two dimensional projection.
+Duals have the same Petrie polygon, or more precisely, Petrie polygons with the same two-dimensional projection.

 The following images show the two dual compounds with the same edge radius.
 They also show that the Petrie polygons are skew.

 Two relationships described in the article below are also easily seen in the images: That the violet edges are the same, and that the green faces lie in the same planes.